NetLogo/NetLogo/README.md

 ## Developer documentation

-We are currently assembling documentation for developers including build instructions and a list of projects we'd love to get help with.
-Watch this space.
+Some docs are already available at https://github.com/NetLogo/NetLogo/wiki, including build instructions.
+We will be expanding this soon.

 ## Licenses